How individual exploration can help

 Cultivating the relationship between awareness and ‘parts’ of ourselves can be a safe and clarifying way to explore emotions and stress reactivity.
 As a facilitator and fellow traveller, my intention is to gently help you orient to this inner world of vulnerable and rowdy parts, shining some light onto the unique landscape you inhabit.
 Initially, learning to navigate in this new way may be easier with a reliable, friendly companion who has some scroggin* and a compass in her pocket.

 *NZ term for a mixture of dried fruit, nuts, and other food eaten as a snack by hikers.

 Cert.Couns., Grad Dip.
 Psychotherapy, Mem., A.A.S.P.
 Member PACFA Register.

 Hello, my name is Eva Papadopoulo.
-I have been teaching MBSR with Openground since 2004 and is a co-director and mindfulness teacher with the Mindfulness Training Institute of Australasia.
-She has also designed and teaches the Living with Wisdom and Compassion course.
-I began my private practice as a psychotherapist in 2002 in Sydney having trained in body-oriented, contemporary psychodynamic, developmental and relational orientations with the Somatic Institute of Australia in 2000 and trained with Openground and attended the Teacher Development Intensive offered by the CFM with Bob Stahl and Florence Meleo-Meyer in 2012.
-Eva has also had much experience in teaching mindfulness meditation as pain-management with cancer, HIV and AIDS.
-My personal and professional interest in nourishing and healing our past so we can live in the present with more peace and ease is informed by an integrated body-mind approach both personally and professionally has been deepened through many years of practice in insight meditation, yoga, Ortho-Bionomy, Body Mind Centering (BMC) and dance and theatre improvisation.
+I have been teaching MBSR with Openground since 2004 and am a co-director and mindfulness trainer with the Mindfulness Training Institute of Australia and New Zealand.
+I have also co-developed and teach the Living with Wisdom and Compassion course.
+I began my private practice as a psychotherapist in 2002 in Sydney having trained in body-oriented psychotherapy, psychodynamic, developmental and relational orientations with the Somatic Psychotherapy Institute of Australia in 2000.
+I have also had much experience in teaching mindfulness meditation as pain-management with cancer, HIV and AIDS.
+My personal and professional interest in nourishing and healing our past so we can live in the present with more peace and ease is informed by an integrated body-mind approach deepened through her many years of practice in insight meditation, yoga, Ortho-Bionomy, Body Mind Centering (BMC) and dance and theatre improvisation.
 I have a love and curiosity for what moves the heart and brings connection.